Coming To Our Senses

 You learn the basic anatomy and function of each nerve.
 Recordings with visual support materials will be provided afterwards to help you remember what you've learned so you can share it with clients if appropriate.

-You can return to your senses, one sense organ at a time.
-Discover neglected areas of perception and re-integrate them into your sense of wholeness and peace.
+You will return to your senses, one sense organ at a time.
+Discover neglected areas of perception and re-integrate them for sense of wholeness and peace.
+Experience the easy poise of your head and spine, and an overall dynamic and balanced posture that the Alexander Technique is so famous for.

 It's actually very difficult for our bodies to think and feel at the same time.
 Thinking "hard" sometimes results in unconscious motor activity that can be felt as tension.